-When there is a suspected problem with a patient’s heart, cardiologists with special training figure out what the problem is, and determine the best way to approach the problem.
-In children, many of these problems involve the plumbing of the heart; that is, the size and strength of the cardiac chambers, any holes in the heart that don’t belong, the valves that help blood move forward in one direction through the heart (and not backward!), and the blood vessels bringing blood into and out of the heart.
+When there is a suspected problem with someone’s heart, cardiologists with special training figure out what the issue is and determine the best way to treat it.
+In children, many of these issues involve the plumbing of the heart; that is, the size and strength of the cardiac chambers, any holes in the heart that don’t belong, the valves that help blood move forward in one direction through the heart (and not backward!), and the blood vessels bringing blood into and out of the heart.

 Norton Children’s Hospital is home to Kentucky’s only electrophysiology laboratory dedicated to children.
 At Norton Children’s Heart Institute, our electrophysiologists work closely with specially trained nurses and technicians in the Electrophysiology Laboratory to fully evaluate, treat and often cure many arrhythmias in children.

 Clinics collaborate with health care providers in general pediatric cardiology, adult congenital heart disease, advanced heart failure, cardiomyopathy, cardiac transplantation and genetics.

 The electrophysiology program works closely with physicians and programs within Norton Children’s Heart Institute.
 Other providers in Kentucky routinely refer patients to Norton Children’s Heart Institute for complex cases.
 We perform all diagnostic testing, surgeries and follow-up care at Norton Children’s Hospital.